Comprehensive vs. Basic Travel Insurance

 Choose Comprehensive Plans If:

-• You're visiting remote areas or destinations with limited medical facilities
+• Visiting remote areas or destinations with limited medical facilities

-• You want access to CFAR or pre-existing condition waivers
+• Access to CFAR or pre-existing condition waivers is important

-• You'll participate in adventure sports or high-risk activities
+• Planning to participate in adventure sports or other high-risk activities

-• You're traveling with family members who have chronic health conditions
+• Traveling with family members who have chronic health conditions

 Insurers structure their basic and comprehensive tiers differently.
 Compare coverage limits for emergency medical, evacuation, trip cancellation and baggage protection.
 Check available add-ons and whether pre-existing condition waivers require purchase within 14 to 21 days of your first deposit.
 Get quotes from at least three providers and review full policy details before buying.